 The most successful change management processes are typically tailored to the organization’s internal operational workflows.
 John Baublitz, one of our infrastructure engineers, volunteered to create tooling to embed the SOC 2 expectations into our automated processes to ensure that necessary checks were built in as part of our development process rather than as a roadblock at the end.
 While this has the benefit of decreasing errors and improving quality over time, those living the change management process got the added benefit of not having to think about SOC 2 or worry about “messing up our audit.”

-In line with our decision to go for “short-term pain for long-term benefit,” John built Sockembot, which runs checks to provide referential integrity between production, build, source code management, and JIRA.
-(Some of our team have described Sockembot as a real-time “Clippy”.)
-A more detailed write up about Sockembot is in the works.
+In line with our decision to go for “short-term pain for long-term benefit,” John built sockembot, which runs checks to provide referential integrity between production, build, source code management, and JIRA.
+(Some of our team have described sockembot as a real-time “Clippy”.)
+(If you’d like more information, check out this detailed write up on sockembot.)

 In total this was a 14-month journey, impacting nearly every team member, IT system, and process during that time.
 Such projects are rarely worth it if all you’re looking for is a piece of paper, albeit an important piece of paper.
 Thanks to the company-wide commitment we had throughout this process, Threat Stack not only passed its Type 2 SOC 2 examination on the first try with zero exceptions, it also squeezed as much value out of the process as possible, coming out the other side stronger and better.